YottaDB/YDBDoc/MessageRecovery/errors.rst

 MRTMAXEXCEEDED
 ---------------------

-MRTMAXEXCEEDED, Maximum value of xxxx for SOCKET deviceparameter MOREREADTIME exceeded.
+MRTMAXEXCEEDED, Maximum value of xxxx for SOCKET device parameter MOREREADTIME exceeded

 Compile Time/Run Time Error: YottaDB triggers this error when MOREREADTIME exceeds its maximum value of 999ms.